yqrashawn/GokuRakuJoudo/tutorial.md

 ### variable condition

 Karabiner's variable condition functionality make it posible to define keyboard layers.
-We can use this functionality to use most keys as modifier keys.
-GokuRakuJoudo makes it really easy to use variable conditions.
+You can use this functionality to use most keys as modifier keys.
+Goku makes it really easy to use variable conditions.

 ```clojure
     {:main [{:des "tap w to set w-layer to 1"